 Standard error is the standard deviation of the sampling distribution of a statistic.
 It can be abbreviated as S.E.

 Standard error plays a very crucial role in the large sample theory.
-It also forms the basis for the testing of a hypothesis.
+It also may form the basis for the testing of a hypothesis.
 The statistical inference involved in the construction of the confidence interval is mainly based on standard error.

-The standard error of a sample is generally designated by the Greek letter sigma (σ).
+The standard deviation of a sample is generally designated by the Greek letter sigma (σ).
 It can also be defined as the square root of the variance present in the sample.